 It's hard to find a better school than Northwestern University if you wish to pursue Radio, Television & Digital Communication as a major.
 After getting their bachelor's degree, Digital Communication students typically make about $39,315 in their early careers.
 Located in Evanston, Illinois, this university is best suited for students who flourish in a city atmosphere.

 Syracuse University is a good decision for students pursuing a Radio, Television & Digital Communication degree.
 After graduation, Digital Communication students usually earn around $38,202 at the beginning of their careers.
-The surrounding area of a large urban center is tremendous for young people looking for enough options for networking, excitement, and life.
+Want a sizable student body?
+This institution has over 20,000 students on campus.

 It's difficult to beat Hofstra University if you wish to study Radio, Television & Digital Communication.
 Graduates from the Radio, Television & Digital Communication major at Hofstra University get 16.4% more than the standard college grad in this field.
 This school is located in the suburban region of Hempstead, New York, near to shops and other amusement.